simuxakadiscgolfgod/Space-Weather/README.md

 # Space Weather App
 ## Astronomical Picture of the Day
 ![Image](Astro_Images/image.jpg)
-<br />**Date image released:**  2023-11-16
+<br />**Date image released:**  2023-11-17
-<br />**This image is owned by:**  Katarzyna Kaczmarczyk
+<br />**This image is owned by:**  Dennis Lehtonen
-<br />**Title of the image:**  Daytime Moon Meets Morning Star
+<br />**Title of the image:**  Nightlights in Qeqertaq
-<br />**Description for the image:**  Venus now appears as Earth's brilliant morning star, shining above the southeastern horizon before dawn.
-For early morning risers, the silvery celestial beacon rose predawn in a close pairing with a waning crescent Moon on Thursday, November 9.
-But from some northern locations, the Moon was seen to occult or pass in front of Venus.
-From much of Europe, the lunar occultation could be viewed in daylight skies.
-This time series composite follows the daytime approach of Moon and morning star in blue skies from Warsaw, Poland.
-The progression of eight sharp telescopic snapshots, made between 10:56am and 10:58am local time, runs from left to right, when Venus winked out behind the bright lunar limb.
+<br />**Description for the image:**  Light pollution is usually not a problem in Qeqertaq.
+In western Greenland the remote coastal village boasted a population of 114 in 2020.
+Lights still shine in its dark skies though.
+During planet Earth's recent intense geomagnetic storm, on November 6 these beautiful curtains of aurora borealis fell over the arctic realm.
+On the eve of the coming weeks of polar night at 70 degrees north latitude, the inspiring display of northern lights is reflected in the waters of Disko Bay.
+In this view from the isolated settlement a lone iceberg is illuminated by shore lights as it drifts across the icy sea.
+Weekend Watch: The Leonid Meteor Shower.
-<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2311/Katarzyna20.jpg
+<br />**URL for this image:**  https://apod.nasa.gov/apod/image/2311/lehtonen_dennisAuroraQeqertaq2.jpg

 ## X-Ray Flux
 The GOES X-ray plots shown here are used to track solar activity and solar flares.
 Large solar X-ray flares can change the Earth’s ionosphere, which blocks high-frequency (HF) radio transmissions on the sunlit side of the Earth.
 Solar flares are also associated with Coronal Mass Ejections (CMEs) which can ultimately lead to geomagnetic storms.
 SWPC sends out space weather alerts at the M5 (5x10^-5 Watts/mw) level.
 Some large flares are accompanied by strong radio bursts that may interfere with other radio frequencies and cause problems for satellite communication and radio navigation (GPS).